xzhang03/Photometry_analysis/README.md

 photometry analysis
 Stephen Zhang 7/30/2019

-First-order Analysis for two-color photometry in the Andermann lab
+First-order analysis package for two-color photometry in the Andermann lab, which supports:
-* Supports data that collected with or without using a lock-in amplifier
+* Data that collected with or without using a lock-in amplifier
-* Supports quadratic demodulation
+* Quadratic off-line demodulation
-* Supports pre-filtering and pre-smoothing before alignment.
+* Pre-filtering and pre-smoothing before alignment.
 These steps only affects the coefficients that are used for alignment and not the data traces themselves
-* Supports pre-flattening before alignment.
+* Pre-flattening before alignment.
 This step is also applied to the data traces themselves.
-* Supports several linear forms of alignment and straight-up ratio metric calculations
+* Several linear forms of alignment and straight-up ratio metric calculations
-* Supports using all, a single segment, or multiple segments of the data for alignment (with gui)
+* Using all, a single segment, or multiple segments of the data for alignment (with gui)
-* Supports post-filtering and post-flattening after alignment
+* Post-filtering and post-flattening after alignment

 If you use the **square-wave photometry cubes**: